ietf-wg-rpp/rpp-requirements/src/draft-wullink-rpp-requirements.md

 # Representation

-Regarding to the Depth of data representation
-The client MAY want to request different depth of data representations, depending of its use-case:
+A client MAY want to request different depth of data representations, depending on the use case:

-- Minimal representation (like ID, or ID+name)
+- Minimal representation (ID, or ID+name)
-- Full representation (all data of object itself)
+- Full representation (all data of the object)
 - Full representation + dereferenced referrals (for example domain with contact and host details)

 Different representations may be requested in different contexts:

 - GET request to the resource itself
 - GET request to get a collection of objects
-- responses to PUT/POST/PATCH requests
+- Responses to PUT/POST/PATCH requests

-Consider using Prefer HTTP header “return” tag to distinguish between full and minimal data representation in the responses (for example if client is not interested in the full response for bulk use-cases)

-Representation of the data vs. transaction information

-The data representation in responses to transactions MUST only contain the provisioning object itself, the transaction information MUST be represented in HTTP headers.
+Data representation in a responses MUST only contain the provisioning object itself, the transactional information MUST be represented in separate HTTP headers.

+RPP MUST support internationalization, including for Contact objects, email addresses, and Internationalized Domain Names (IDNs).

+Human-readable localized response mesages MUST be supported.

+# New features

+The server MAY support generating a representation of a historical overview for an object, e.g. show all events linked to the object (create, update ...).
+The historical time window is determined by server policy and MUST be included in the discovery service document.

 # Other